ramuramaiah/TigerCard/README.md

 # TigerCard
-The solution to the problem statement in TigerCard.pdf.
+The solution to the problem statement in TigerCard.docx.